cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture2.md

 \left ( \frac{\partial \langle E \rangle }{\partial S}\right)_V = T
 \end{aligned}$$

-Note that I have not commented on the entropy, $S$, which we will return to in Postulate 2.

 Equation {eq}`ensembleavg` writes the ensemble average in terms of a summation over discrete microstates, with each microstate occurring in the ensemble with probability $p_i$.
 In principle, however, we do not